GluuFederation/docs-de-prod/docs/source/operation/custom-oxauth.md

 ## Overview

-The oxAuth version of Gluu Server DE can be customized.
-Basic knowledge of [custom design](https://gluu.org/docs/ce/4.0.0/operation/custom-design/) is required.
+Basic knowledge of Gluu Server [custom design](https://gluu.org/docs/ce/4.0/operation/custom-design/) is required.

 Similar directories to those found in Gluu Server CE also exist in Gluu Server DE, though there is a difference in how to put these customizations inside the container, compared to Gluu Server CE.